smackjax/ez-react-select/README.md

-className="(Applied to main container)" selectedClassName="(Applied to the 'selected' item)" dropdownClassName="(Applied to the hidden dropdown)" optClassName="(Applied to all Option element children)" onChange={Required}
+className="(Applied to main container)" selectedClassName="(Applied to the 'selected' item)" dropdownClassName="(Applied to the hidden dropdown)" optionClassName="(Applied to all Option element children)" onChange={Required}
 >
     <Option